tomas-bzdusek/research-website/content/publication/non-abelian-topology-of-nodal-line-rings-in-pt-symmetric-systems/index.md

 publication: ""
 publication_short: Phys.
 Rev. B 101, 195130 (2020)
-abstract: Nodal lines inside the momentum space of three-dimensional crystalline solids are topologically stabilized by a pi-flux of Berry phase.
+abstract: Nodal lines inside the momentum space of three-dimensional crystalline solids are topologically stabilized by a $\pi$-flux of Berry phase.
 Nodal-line rings in PT-symmetric systems with negligible spin-orbit coupling (here described as “nodal class AI”) can carry an additional “monopole charge,” which further enhances their stability.
 Here, we relate two recent theoretical